danilocgsilva/danilocgsilva_shell_libs/create_github_repo/README.md

 3. Copy createrepo and the folder createrepo_program with its contents to /usr/local/bin (or any path included in your path variable).
 Does not forgot to alter permission to execute the createrepo
 4. In the terminal, writes: createrepo <your-web-address-holding-the-php-files> <yout-secure-registeres-user-in-configs-php-files>

+To do:

+Check if project already exists and output the proper message to the shell script.

 How does it works?

 You access a PHP script in the network through the shell.
 Everything os done by this script, that can even return informations to the shell script.